Daniel Dunglas Home: Accordion experiment

 Home could easily have produced the sound of the accordion (concertina) by the use of a small harmonica concealed in his mouth.
 The up and down movement of the accordion could easily have been produced by catching the bottom of the accordion in a loop of black thread, or on a hook.

 The claim that the accordion feat was performed by Home using a small harmonica was originally suggested by J. M. Robertson in 1891.
 The psychical researcher Eric Dingwall who catalogued Home's collection on its arrival at the SPR did not record the presence of the mouth organs, and Lamont speculates that it is unlikely Dingwall would have missed these or not made them public.
 The accordion in the SPR collection is not the actual one Home used.
 They display a duplicate.

 Personal life

 Home married twice.
 In 1858, he married Alexandria de Kroll ("Sacha"), the 17-year-old daughter of a noble Russian family, in Saint Petersburg.
 His Best Man was the writer Alexandre Dumas.
 They had a son, Gregoire ("Grisha"), but Alexandria fell ill with tuberculosis, and died in 1862.
-In October 1871, Home married for the second, and last time, to Julie de Gloumeline, a wealthy Russian, whom he also met in St Petersburg.
+In October 1871, Home married for the second time to Julie de Gloumeline, a wealthy Russian, whom he also met in St Petersburg.
 In the process, he converted to the Greek Orthodox faith.

 In 1869 Lord Adare revealed in his diaries under the title Experiences in Spiritualism with D. D. Home that he had slept in the same bed with Home.
 Many of the diary entries contain erotic homosexual overtones between Adare and Home.